 The Islamic extremist group Boko Haram is active in northern Cameroon and has created a hostile environment for Christians.
 Christians have been kidnapped and killed, and churches were targeted and attacked.
 Because the government is often focused elsewhere, it’s given an opening for Boko Haram to expand and continue attacks that target Christians.

-Additionally, northern Cameroon lies in an area subject to Boko Haram violence.
-The Islamic extremist group carries out periodic attacks in the region, targeting Christians and other minority groups.
-Church activities have been hindered or disturbed in these areas.
+In areas where Boko Haram is active, church activities have been hindered or disturbed.
 Due to the displacement of people, churches have not been able to function normally in those parts of the country.
 In other areas, security injunctions have set heavy restrictions on church activities.

 In Cameroon, it is very difficult for Muslims who want to convert to Christianity.
 In predominantly Muslim parts of the country, there has been a process of radicalization.
 When Bibles or other Christian literature are found in their possession, converts from Islam have been threatened.
 They are not free to express their faith or Christian beliefs—even to immediate family—because doing so exposes them to the risk of violent responses from their community.

 Many Christians with a Muslim background face problems with local communities in remote areas in the northern regions, where the central government is not strong enough to keep peace and religious freedom—or to defend these areas from attacks by Islamic extremists.
 Female converts from Islam are often forced into marriage with non-Christians, and Christian women also face the danger of abduction by Boko Haram.